A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data

 \section{The Revolution}

-The gap of more than 30 years between \cite{Metropolis:Rosenbluth:Rosenbluth:Teller:Teller:1953} and \cite{Gelfand:Smith:1990} can still be partially attributed to the lack of appropriate computing power, as most of the examples now processed by MCMC algorithms could not have been treated previously, even though the hundreds of dimensions processed in \cite{Metropolis:Rosenbluth:Rosenbluth:Teller:Teller:1953} were quite formidable.
+The gap of more than 30 years between Metropolis et~al. (\citeyear{MetropolisRosenbluthRosenbluthTellerTeller1953}) and Gelfand and Smith (\citeyear{GelfandSmith1990}) can still be partially attributed to the lack of appropriate computing power, as most of the examples now processed by MCMC algorithms could not have been treated previously, even though the hundreds of dimensions processed in Metropolis et~al. (\citeyear{MetropolisRosenbluthRosenbluthTellerTeller1953}) were quite formidable.
 However, by the mid-1980s, the pieces were all in place.

 After Peskun, MCMC in the statistical world was dormant for about 10 years, and then several papers appeared that highlighted its usefulness in specific settings like pattern recognition, image analysis or spatial statistics.
-In particular, \cite{Geman:Geman:1984} influenced Gelfand and Smith (1990) to write a paper that is the genuine starting point for an intensive use of MCMC methods by the mainstream statistical community.
-It sparked new interest in Bayesian methods, statistical computing, algorithms, and stochastic processes through the use of computing algorithms such as the Gibbs sampler and the Me\-tro\-po\-lis--Has\-tings algorithm. \citealp{Casella:George:1992} wrote an elementary introduction to the Gibbs sampler\footnote{On a humorous note, the original Technical Report of this paper was called {\it Gibbs for Kids}, which was changed because a referee did not appreciate the humor.
+In particular, Geman and Geman (\citeyear{GemanGeman1984}) influenced Gelfand and Smith (\citeyear{GelfandSmith1990}) to write a paper that is the genuine starting point for an intensive use of MCMC methods by the mainstream statistical community.
+It sparked new interest in Bayesian methods, statistical computing, algorithms and stochastic processes through the use of computing algorithms such as the Gibbs sampler and the Metropolis--Hastings algorithm.
+(See Casella and George, \citeyear{CasellaGeorge1992}, for an elementary introduction to the Gibbs sampler.\footnote{On a humorous note, the original Technical Report of this paper was called \textit{Gibbs for Kids}, which was changed because a~referee did not appreciate the humor.
 However, our colleague Dan Gianola, an Animal Breeder at Wisconsin, liked the title.
 In using Gibbs sampling in his work, he gave a presentation in 1993 at the 44th Annual Meeting of the European Association for Animal Production, Arhus, Denmark.
-The title: {\it Gibbs for Pigs}.} in {\em American Statistician} that disseminated the technique to a wider community while explaining in simple terms why the algorithm is valid.
+The title: \textit{Gibbs for Pigs}.})